ncats/ls-vision/README.md

 1. download or clone this repository
 2. run `npm install`
-3. build the application with `ng build`.<br /><br />To auto build the library while developing in order to automatically see changes made in the library reflected in the browser, run `ng build --watch=true`
+3. build the application with `ng build`.<br /><br />To auto-build the application during development (to see any code edits you make refreshed in your browser automatically), run `ng build --watch=true`

 4. run the application with `ng serve`